Ctoic/Lisbook/CODE_OF_CONDUCT.md

 ## 🛠️ Enforcement Policies

 ### Reporting Guidelines
-If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting the repository maintainers through:
+If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting the repository maintainers
-- 📧 **Email:** [INSERT CONTACT EMAIL HERE]
-or by opening a confidential issue (if supported).

 All complaints will be reviewed and investigated promptly and fairly.